Macht hoch die Tür: Melodies

-The melody that is now associated with the text appeared first in 1704 in a hymnal by Johann Anastasius Freylinghausen, the Freylinghausen'sches Gesangbuch (Freylinghausen's Songbook), titled Geist-reiches Gesang-Buch (Song book rich in spirit).
+The melody that is now associated with the text appeared first in 1704 in a hymnal by Johann Anastasius Freylinghausen, titled Geist-reiches Gesang-Buch (Song book rich in spirit).

+The hymn has often been set to music.
+Friedrich Silcher composed a four-part setting:

-It has been set to music frequently, such as a five-part choral setting by Max Reger, No. 1 of his Zwölf deutsche geistliche Gesänge, WoO VI/13/1, written in 1899.
+Max Reger composed a five-part choral setting, No. 1 of his 1899 composition Zwölf deutsche geistliche Gesänge, WoO VI/13/1.